mozilla-l10n/localizer-documentation/misc/community-marketing-kit.md

 ### Key messages of the new Firefox:

-* Firefox is fast, modern, and fun
+* Firefox is fast, modern, and fun.
-* Differentiators between Firefox and the competitors
+* Differentiators between Firefox and the competitors.

   * Big vs. small
   * Bloated vs. lean